antonio-in-stem/antonio-in-stem/README.md

 ---

-## What I Focus On
+## How I Approach Systems

 My core interest is **system design**.

-I enjoy working at the stage where a problem is still abstract and unclear, and transforming it into a structured solution:
+I enjoy working at the stage where a problem is still abstract and unclear, and transforming it into a structured solution — designing computational models, architecting software systems, and building tools that evolve into real products.

-* designing computational models
-* architecting software systems
-* building tools that become real products

----

-## How I Think

-Physics forced me to learn how to:

-* translate real-world phenomena into mathematical models
-* simulate systems computationally
-* reason about constraints and structure
+My background in physics trained me to translate real-world phenomena into **mathematical models**, simulate systems computationally, and reason about constraints and structure.

 That mindset transfers naturally to engineering:

-a system is just a **model that has to survive reality**.
+**a system is simply a model that has to survive reality.**

 Because of this, I tend to approach problems through: